-(3) The aeronautical authorities of both countries shall apply the following provisions for the approval of tariffs to be charged by airlines of either Contracting Party for carriage between a point in one country and a point in the other country:

-- (a) any proposed tariff to be charged for carriage between the two countries shall be filed by or on behalf of the designated airline concerned with both aeronautical authorities at least thirty (30) days (or such shorter period as both aeronautical authorities may agree) before it is proposed that the tariff will take effect; - (b) a tariff so filed may be approved at any time by the aeronautical authorities.
-However, subject to the next two following sub-paragraphs, any such tariff shall be treated as having been approved twenty-one (21) days after the day on which the filing was received unless the aeronautical authorities of both countries have informed each other in writing within twenty (20) days of the filing being received by them that they do not approve the proposed tariff; - (c) nothing in paragraph (b) above shall prevent the aeronautical authorities of either country from unilaterally disallowing any tariff filed by one of its own designated airlines.
-However, such unilateral action shall be taken only if it appears to those authorities either that a proposed tariff is excessive or that its application would constitute anti-competitive behaviour likely to cause serious damage to another airline or other airlines;

-- (d) if the aeronautical authorities of either country consider either that a proposed tariff filed with them by a designated airline of the other country is excessive or that its application would constitute anti-competitive behaviour likely to cause serious damage to another airline or other airlines they may, within twenty (20) days of receiving the filing, request consultations with the aeronautical authorities of the other country.
-Such consultations shall be completed within twenty-one (21) days of being requested and the tariff shall take effect at the end of that period unless the authorities of both countries agree otherwise; - (e) in the event that a tariff which has come into effect in accordance with the provisions above is considered by the aeronautical authorities of one country to be causing serious damage to another airline or other airlines on a particular route or routes, those aeronautical authorities may request consultations with the aeronautical authorities of the other country.

-(4) The tariffs to be charged by a designated airline of one country for carriage between the territory of the other country and a third state shall be filed for the approval of the aeronautical authorities of the other country.
-Each tariff filed shall be given approval if it it is identical in level, conditions and date of expiry to a tariff currently approved by those aeronautical authorities and applied by a designated airline of that other country for carriage between its territory and that of a third state, provided that those aeronautical authorities may withdraw their approval if the tariff being matched is discontinued for any reason, or may vary the terms of the approval to correspond to any approved variation in the tariff being matched.
+- (2) The aeronautical authorities of both countries shall apply the following provisions for the approval of tariffs to be charged by airlines of either country for carriage between a point in one country and a point in the other country: - (a) any proposed tariff to be charged for carriage between the two countries shall be filed by or on behalf of the designated airline concerned with both aeronautical authorities at least 30 days (or such shorter period as both aeronautical authorities may agree) before it is proposed that the tariff will take effect; - (b) a tariff so filed may be approved at any time by the aeronautical authorities.
+However, subject to the next two following sub-paragraphs, any such tariff shall be treated as having been approved 21 days after the day on which the filing was received unless the aeronautical authorities of both countries have informed each other in writing within 20 days of the filing being received by them that they do not approve the proposed tariff; - (c) nothing in paragraph (b) above shall prevent the aeronautical authorities of either country from unilaterally disallowing any tariff filed by one of its own designated airlines.
+However, such unilateral action shall be taken only if it appears to those authorities either that a proposed tariff is excessive or that its application would constitute anti-competitive behaviour likely to cause serious damage to another airline or other airlines; - (d) if the aeronautical authorities of either country consider either that a proposed tariff filed with them by a designated airline of the other country is excessive or that its application would constitute anti-competitive behaviour likely to cause serious damage to another airline or other airlines they may, within 20 days of receiving the filing, request consultations with the aeronautical authorities of the other country.
+Such consultations shall be completed within 21 days of being requested and the tariff shall take effect at the end of that period unless the authorities of both countries agree otherwise; - (e) in the event that a tariff which has come into effect in accordance with the provisions above is considered by the aeronautical authorities of one country to be causing serious damage to another airline or other airlines on a particular route or routes, those aeronautical authorities may request consultations with the aeronautical authorities of the other country.
+Such consultations shall be completed within 21 days of being requested unless the authorities of both countries agree otherwise. - (3) The tariffs to be charged by a designated airline of one country for carriage between the territory of the other country and a third state shall be filed for the approval of the aeronautical authorities of the other country.
+Each tariff filed shall be given approval if it is identical in level, conditions and date of expiry to a tariff currently approved by those aeronautical authorities and applied by a designated airline of that other country for carriage between its territory and that of a third state, provided that those aeronautical authorities may withdraw their approval if the tariff being matched is discontinued for any reason, or may vary the terms of the approval to correspond to any approved variation in the tariff being matched.